3mdeb/openqa-tests-qubesos/generalhw/vp4670/README.md

 Perform installation followed by AEM testing:

 ```
-openqa-cli api -X POST isos DISTRI=qubesos VERSION=4.2.3 ARCH=x86_64 BUILD=4.2.3 FLAVOR=install-iso-optiplex
+openqa-cli api -X POST isos DISTRI=qubesos VERSION=4.2.3 ARCH=x86_64 BUILD=4.2.3 FLAVOR=install-iso-vp4670-uefi
 ```

-ISO name is generated as `ISO=Qubes-R%BUILD%-%ARCH%.iso`, you should also create a symlink to it in `hdd` directory.
+ISO name is generated as `ISO=Qubes-R%BUILD%-%ARCH%.iso`, but it isn't used.
+It is possible to upload the image to PiKVM as part of the test, but it hasn't been implemented for this platform yet.
 Only Fedora template is going to be installed to make setup faster.

 Output like